 She has served as a judge in the Poetry Out Loud National Recitation Contest, which encourages the nation’s youth to learn about great poetry through memorization and performance.

-Her work has received the Westmoreland Arts & Heritage Festival 2013 Poetry Award, the Edgar Allan Poe Prize, the Peninsula Library Poetry Prize, a National Federation of State Poetry Societies Prize, a National League of American PEN Women Prize, and The Connecticut Writer Prize.
+Her work has received numerous national and international awards: the 2023 BACCA Arts Center "Ekphrastic and Back" Poetry Award for "Jellybean Lady"; the Artists Embassy International Award for "Off to Work" in the 2021 Poetry Contest, the Westmoreland Arts & Heritage Festival 2013 Poetry Award, the Edgar Allan Poe Prize, the Peninsula Library Poetry Prize, a National Federation of State Poetry Societies Prize, a National League of American PEN Women Prize, and The Connecticut Writer Prize.

 In 2011, she received The North Sea Poetry Scene Recognition Award.
 In 2012, she received the Mid-Island Y JCC Service Award.